Tributes to lifeboat stalwart and 'singing bowman' who entertained Royal Variety crowds

 A seaside community is mourning the death of a lifeboat stalwart whose star turn as the "singing bowman" took him all the way to the Royal Variety Show's stage.

-Percy Griffin's sterling service to Caister lifeboat was the stuff of local legend, taking part in daring rescues and continuing as a volunteer and fundraiser long after he stepped down from the crew.
+Percy Griffen's sterling service to Caister lifeboat was the stuff of local legend, taking part in daring rescues and continuing as a volunteer and fundraiser long after he stepped down from the crew.

 His death aged 87 has saddened many in the village and a traditional lifeboat service including a procession from the boathouse to the methodist chapel is being planned to honour his proud connection.